dmbarbour/wikilon/docs/AboutABC.md

                                    ...
         [G][F][E][D][C][B][A]{&a7} => [G][F][E][D][C][B][A]

 It's the *annotation* that has the indicated arity.
 Arity annotations provide a lightweight form of input buffering, controlling partial evaluations where they aren't efficient or interesting.
-Arity annotations are also essential for lazy data, fixpoints, and ultimately to control [AO linking](AboutAO.md).
+Arity annotations are a foundation for lazy evaluation, fixpoints, and ultimately to control [AO linking](AboutAO.md).

-It is possible to model large arity annotations with smaller ones - e.g. `{&a3}` as `[{&a2}]a{&a2}`.
-However, there are contexts, notably AO linking, in which the two are not equivalent.
-The arity annotations cover a practical range for parameter lists.

-Arity annotations may be removed by an optimizer at its discretion.

 ### Accelerated Dictionary